thepolarbear0818/blog/pages/docs/faq.md

 ### Does LibreWolf work on M1 machines?

 Yes, we provide native builds for both Intel and ARM based machines.
-If you own a M1 powered MacBook the relative builds are refered to as `aarch64`, and they are also marked as `experimental`, as they are cross-compiled on Intel machines and we did not test them before release.
+If you own a M1 powered MacBook the relative builds are refered to as `aarch64`, they are cross-compiled and we did not test them before release.
 Please consider that the build time on M1 is relatively low, so building from source is probably worth it in any case.

 ### Why is LibreWolf marked as broken?